AlexGrytsai/DivorceLawyerAssistant/README.md

 - Access control system with different permission levels
 - Smart document search with result ranking

+   The ranking mechanism is implemented by generating vector embeddings for each document using OpenAI’s models.
+When a search is performed, the query is converted into a vector, and then using Pinecone’s vector database, each document is scored based on similarity (e.g., cosine similarity) to the query.
+Additional factors such as document metadata and keyword relevance help refine the final normalized ranking score, ensuring the most relevant documents are returned first.

 ## Technology Stack

 - Python 3.12